-SEO Maintenance Checklist: Crucial Daily, Monthly, Quarterly & Yearly Tasks
+SEO Maintenance: A Checklist For Essential Year-Round Tasks

 Daily

-A critical aspect of SEO that must be built into any maintenance or ongoing management plan is staying up to date on industry news.
+Staying up to date on industry news is a critical aspect of SEO that must be built into any maintenance or ongoing management plan.

-This ranges from the mission-critical alerts and updates that are announced by the search engines themselves to keeping tabs on SEO best practices and breaking news from sources like Search Engine Journal.
+This ranges from the mission-critical alerts and updates the search engines announce themselves to keeping tabs on SEO best practices and breaking news from sources like Search Engine Journal.

-While big shifts in the industry are hard to miss, the smaller and more subtle changes are those that can become magnified if missed and practices become outdated.
+But smaller, more subtle changes can become magnified when you miss them or best practices become outdated.

 Know Your Current Metrics

-If you’re a brand, rely on ecommerce transactions, or lead volume to feed a sales team, you likely have the volume that real-time or at least daily monitoring is necessary of key SEO performance metrics.

-Even if you don’t have critical metrics or those that would change enough to necessitate an immediate reaction, you should at least monitor KPIs on a weekly basis.
+Monitoring your key SEO performance metrics in real-time, or at least once per day, is especially necessary for brands and companies that rely on ecommerce transactions or lead volume to feed a sales team.

 Knowing how your website is performing in search through top-level metrics is important for recognizing any red flags.
-Red flags can be anything from a specific or aggregate positioning drop, an organic traffic drop, or a decrease in sales or lead volume.
+These could include:

-Being able to recognize problems as soon as they happen is key in being able to diagnose issues and reverse it before it becomes a trend that has a negative impact on your overall marketing and business goals.
+Being able to recognize problems as soon as they happen is key.

+You need to be able to diagnose issues and reverse any negative trends before they impact your overall marketing and business goals.

+By keeping tabs on actual performance, you can compare to benchmarks and baselines to make sure that you fully understand cause and effect with your metrics and not have an issue happen for too long before you can intervene.

+You can monitor less critical KPIs (any that don’t necessitate an immediate reaction) on a weekly basis.

-Make Progress on Tactics
+Make Progress On Tactics

-A solid SEO plan or campaign has goals, a strategy, and specific tactics outlined to be successful.
+A solid SEO plan or campaign must have goals, a strategy, and specific tactics outlined.

+Without a plan, process, or defined approach, you can waste a lot of time chasing specific SEO aspects that might be low impact and low priority.

 The daily process should include specific tasks, milestones, and achievable actions that work toward the bigger picture.